Rapporter/rapport/_includes/usage.md

 Which will return the above linked HTML with all examples of `example.tpl`.
 Well, not exactly the same :)

 Were you aware of the change in the second line which holds the name and e-mail address of the use*R*?
-This is set to `Rapport package team @ https://github.com/aL3xa/rapport` in our deploying system and set to `undefined` by default.
+This is set to `rapport package team @ https://github.com/aL3xa/rapport` in our deploying system and set to `undefined` by default.
 It might be a good idea to set this to custom strings on all users' machine, which are hold in `options()`.

 Set your name and e-mail address: